-1. The Royal Palace, the most royal square
+1. The Royal Palace and its square

-The Spanish monarch’s residence for many centuries.
-Today it is exclusively used for official acts and ceremonies.
+One of the most visited places in Madrid is the residence of the Spanish monarchs, which for many centuries was their home.
+Nowadays, it is used exclusively for official events and ceremonies.
 However, it is also preserved as a museum where the public can contemplate the wealth and delights of the Spanish crown.
-You will like to see the Change of Guard.

 2. Almudena Cathedral, the most important religious building

-The Almudena Cathedral is the most important religious building in Madrid, built as an integral part of the Royal Palace complex, hence its great importance and beauty.
+What should I visit next in Madrid?
+Well, next to the Royal Palace, you have the Almudena Cathedral.
+This is the most important religious building in Madrid, and it is a tourist spot in Madrid to highlight.
+It is built as an integral part of the Royal Palace complex.
+Hence its great importance and beauty.
 It is the current venue for royal weddings.
+You have more information about the Almudena Cathedral

-It represents a mixture of various styles: neoclassical, neo-Gothic and neo-Romanesque.
-Its interior is capable of surprising any visitor, with chapels and statues by contemporary artists, and “pop-art” decoration.
+It represents a mixture of several styles: neoclassical, neo-gothic, and neo-romanesque.
+Its interior is capable of surprising any visitor, with chapels and statues of contemporary artists and “pop-art” decoration.

 3. San Miguel Market, places of tourism in Madrid for tapas and local vines

-4. Main Square, the most visited square
+4. The Main Square, the biggest and most visited square

-Most of Spain’s old cities have their Plaza Mayor, but the one in Madrid is especially beautiful.
+From the market, you can walk to the Plaza Mayor, in another 10 minutes of pleasant walking.
+Most of Spain’s old cities have their own Plaza Mayor, but the one in Madrid is especially beautiful.
 Located in the heart of the city, it is a charismatic space that invites you to stroll through one of its narrow streets.
-Tourists usually come here to have a drink on one of its terraces and taste the squid sandwich, very typical of this square.
+Tourists usually come here to have a drink on one of its terraces and taste the calamari sandwich, which is very typical of this square.

 5. Puerta del Sol, the busy Madrid center

-One of the symbols of the city, the equestrian statue of Carlos III, in the center of the square and the oldest, the Mariblanca, elevated on a column, a relic of the 17th century.
+One of the symbols of the city is the equestrian statue of Carlos III in the center of the square, and the oldest is the Mariblanca, elevated on a column, a relic of the 17th century.
 Also noteworthy is the “Casa de Correos” Clock, to which thousands of people flock every year on the night of December 31 to celebrate the New Year, and the famous Kilometer Zero, of which they say that whoever steps on it always returns to Madrid.

 6. Gran Vía, the popular street

-For this reason it received the nickname of the “Madrid Broadway” .
-To achieve its current appearance, this street has had to undergo an impressive metamorphosis: its construction lasted several decades, required the demolition of more than 300 houses, affecting more than 50 streets, and ended up becoming a landmark in Madrid.
+For this reason, it received the nickname “Madrid Broadway.”
+To achieve its current appearance, this street has had to undergo an impressive metamorphosis: its construction lasted several decades, required the demolition of more than 300 houses, affected more than 50 streets, and ended up becoming a landmark in Madrid.